FLUX-SE/all_docs/en_US/spat_revolution_doc/Installation_and_Activation.md

 ![](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/FLUX/Generic/iLokManagerTransfer.jpg ':class=img-title')

-Pressing on the sign in button will allow you to connect to your account.
+Pressing on the sign-in button will allow you to connect to your account.
 After Logging in, you are now ready to transfer any licenses to a computer or to any iLok USB key if you happen to have one.
-The process of transferring a license is as simple as dragging the license from the Available tab to your Local Computer *(or iLok key)* on the left side.
-SPAT Revolution Essential license is a single license where SPAT Revolution Ultimate is a bundle containing three (3) licenses, Essential, Ultimate and Legacy.
+The process of transferring a license is as simple as dragging the license from the Available tab to your Local Computer *(or iLok key)* on the left side. _SPAT Revolution_ Essential license is a single license where _SPAT Revolution_ Ultimate is a bundle containing three (3) licenses, Essential, Ultimate and Legacy.

 **Simply drag your license to your Local Computer or on an iLok USB key.
 You are now set!**